What potential security risks are involved in passing email addresses as links in a PHP-generated table?

 Related Questions

-- What are some potential pitfalls to consider when calculating shipping costs in PHP?
+- What are the potential pitfalls when trying to replace keys in an array in PHP?